MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-custom-storage.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

-A bot's interactions fall into three areas: firstly, the exchange of Activities with the Azure Bot Service, secondly, the loading and saving of dialog state with a Store and finally any other backend services the bot needs to work with to get its job done.
+A bot's interactions fall into three areas: firstly, the exchange of Activities with the Azure Bot Service, secondly, the loading and saving of dialog state with a Store, and finally any other back-end services the bot needs to work with to get its job done.

 ![scaleout diagram](../media/scale-out/scale-out-interaction.png)